tgunr/bbctrl-firmware/.kilocode/rules/bbctrl-firmware.md

 - Do not rebuild the arm-chroot unless you absolutely have to.
 It takes over an hour to compile.

 - If you repeat sequence of steps without making any new changes then examine if you are in a nonsensical loop or infinite recursion.

+- Use `ssh bbctrl.local` to access the controller.
+- Use `lsof` to check ports
+-